-- "(2)(A) the applicant's facility is in full compliance with the standards established under subsection (a), or - "(B)(i) the applicant will make substantial progress toward bringing the program into compliance with such standards, and (ii) the program will, not later than three years after the date of approval of the initial application or the date standards are promulgated under subsection (a), whichever is later, fully comply with such standards; - "(3) the human rights of all persons with developmental disabilities (especially those persons without familial protection) who are receiving treatment, services, or habilitation under programs assisted under this part will be protected consistent with section 110 (relating to rights of the developmentally disabled); - "(4) the activities conducted under this part are consistent with, and to the extent feasible, complement and further, the objectives contained in the State plan required under section 122; and - "(5) before the submission of such application, an opportunity for comment has been provided to the general public and the State Planning Council of the State in which the program will be conducted or the satellite center is or will be located. - "(c) The Secretary shall establish such a process for the review of applications for grants under section 152(a) as will ensure, to the maximum extent feasible, that each Federal agency that provides funds for the direct support of the applicant's program reviews the application. - "(d)(l) If the total amount appropriated under section 154(a) for a fiscal year is at least \$8,500,000 the amount of any grant under section 152(a) to a university affiliated program shall not be less than \$200,000 for such fiscal year and the amount of any grant under section 152(c) to a satellite center shall not be less than \$150,000 for such fiscal year. - "(2) If the total amount appropriated under section 154(a) is less than \$8,500,000, the amount of any grant under section 152(a) to a university affiliated program shall not be less than \$150,000 for such fiscal year and the amount of any grant under section 152(c) to a satellite center shall not be less than \$75,000 for such fiscal year. - "(3)(A) For purposes of making grants under section 152(a), the Secretary shall consider applications for grants for four university affiliated program or satellite centers for each of the fiscal years 1988, 1989, and 1990 which are in addition to the total number of university affiliated programs and satellite centers receiving grants under such section for the preceding fiscal year.
+- (2) (A) the applicant's facility is in full compliance with the standards established under subsection (a), or - (B) (i) the applicant will make substantial progress toward bringing the program into compliance with such standards, and (ii) the program will, not later than three years after the date of approval of the initial application or the date standards are promulgated under subsection (a), whichever is later, fully comply with such standards; - (3) the human rights of all persons with developmental disabilities (especially those persons without familial protection) who are receiving treatment, services, or habilitation under programs assisted under this part will be protected consistent with section 110 (relating to rights of the developmentally disabled); - (4) the activities conducted under this part are consistent with, and to the extent feasible, complement and further, the objectives contained in the State plan required under section 122; and - (5) before the submission of such application, an opportunity for comment has been provided to the general public and the State Planning Council of the State in which the program will be conducted or the satellite center is or will be located. - (c) The Secretary shall establish such a process for the review of applications for grants under section 152(a) as will ensure, to the maximum extent feasible, that each Federal agency that provides funds for the direct support of the applicant's program reviews the application. - (d)(1) If the total amount appropriated under section 154(a) for a fiscal year is at least \$8,500,000 the amount of any grant under section 152(a) to a university affiliated program shall not be less than \$200,000 for such fiscal year and the amount of any grant under section 152(c) to a satellite center shall not be less than \$150,000 for such fiscal year. - (2) If the total amount appropriated under section 154(a) is less than \$8,500,000, the amount of any grant under section 152(a) to a university affiliated program shall not be less than \$150,000 for such fiscal year and the amount of any grant under section 152(c) to a satellite center shall not be less than \$75,000 for such fiscal year. - (3) (A) For purposes of making grants under section 152(a), the Secretary shall consider applications for grants for four university affiliated program or satellite centers for each of the fiscal years 1991, 1992, and 1993 which are in addition to the total number of university affiliated programs and satellite centers receiving grants under such section for the preceding fiscal year.
+The Secretary shall solicit and may approve applications pursuant to this paragraph which encompass multiple universities within the same State university system or two or more universities which are otherwise unrelated. - (B) Such programs and centers shall, to the extent feasible, be geographically distributed for the purpose of serving States that are unserved by university affiliated programs and satellite centers under this part on the date of enactment of the Developmental Disabilities Assistance and